Refining Cram\'er-Rao Bound With Multivariate Parameters: An Extrinsic Geometry Perspective: Conclusion and future work

-In this work, we developed extrinsic curvature corrections to the CRB for vector parameters, thereby extending our earlier scalar results to the multivariate setting.
-The framework highlights the role of the second fundamental form in systematically improving upon the classical bound.
-A directional curvature-aware CRB correction was first derived, and a sufficient condition for matrix-valued correction was proposed using a (SOS) SDP.
+As in our work with scalar parameters, a possible drawback is that numerical computation of our bounds may be slightly trickier (but definitely within manageable complexity, as seen in the examples) than the classical ones using simpler score functions, but this increased complexity of the square-root scores is also what helps us capture parts of the estimator variance missed by those bounds.
+Furthermore, our motivation here was also largely theoretical, seeking to use extrinsic geometry of the statistical manifold to explain estimator inefficiency.

 Several directions remain open for future study.
-An immediate extension is to adapt the present analysis to Bayesian or restricted-bias settings.
-It would also be valuable to develop higher-order jet-space corrections for vector parameters beyond the second fundamental form, and to investigate their attainability in concrete statistical models.
-Finally, connecting the extrinsic Hilbert-space viewpoint with information-geometric approaches to intrinsic CRBs may provide a unified understanding of how normal curvature effects interact with intrinsic Riemannian structure.
+An immediate extension is to adapt the present analysis to Bayesian or restricted-bias settings, where the interaction between prior information and manifold curvature may yield tighter nonasymptotic bounds.
+It would also be valuable to investigate conditions under which our bounds using higher-order jet-space corrections ($\mathcal{T}_m$ for $m > 2$) are attainable by concrete statistical estimators.
+Finally, connecting this extrinsic Hilbert-space perspective with information-geometric approaches to intrinsic CRBs may provide a unified understanding of how normal curvature effects — governed by the second and higher-order fundamental forms — interact with the intrinsic Riemannian structure of the statistical manifold.